 Same- or next-day swap

-We haul your full container off the pad and drop an empty in the same spot, turning it around without losing a loading hour.
+We haul a full container and drop an empty one on the same pad so loading never sits idle.

 Step 3